 ﴾170﴿ Wallazeena yumas sikoona bil Kitaabi wa aqaamus Salaata innaa laa nudeeu'ajral musliheen

-﴾168﴿ And We scattered them throughout the earth in various groups.
-Some of them are righteous, and some of them are other than that And We tested them with joys and hardships so they will return (from disobedience)
+﴾168﴿ And We dispersed them throughout the earth as separate communities—some of them righteous, and some otherwise.
+And We tested them with both prosperity and adversity, so that they might return (from disobedience).

-﴾169﴿ Then came after them a people of worthlessness who inherited the Book, taking (forbidden) the wealth of this lowly life They say, Of course, it will be forgiven for us And if they come across any other forbidden property like this, they will take it Has not a firm covenant been taken from them in the Book that they should not say about Allah except the truth And they have read what is in this Book, and the next abode (Paradise) is better for those who guard themselves against idolatry.
-Do you then have no sense
+﴾169﴿ Then there came after them a generation of successors who inherited the Book.
+They take the fleeting gains of this lowly life and say, “We will (still) be forgiven.”
+But if similar worldly gains come to them again, they will take them.
+Was not a solemn covenant taken from them in the Book that they would not say anything about Allah except the truth?
+And they have studied what is in the Book.
+And the Hereafter is better for those who are mindful (of Allah).
+Do you not then understand

-﴾170﴿ And those who act upon the Book of Allah and establish prayer - We will not waste the reward of such reformers
+﴾170﴿ And those who hold fast to the Book of Allah and establish prayer—surely We do not let the reward of those who set things right go to waste.

 [168] In this verse as well, there is a worldly warning—that after committing this sin, divisions arose among them, and they were scattered across different regions of the earth so they would not remain united or become one group again.
 This too was a form of punishment.
 Additionally, they were tested through alternating blessings and hardships.